HAIXIN-ZHANG/crossword-puzzle/README.md

 * To check current version, if they are successful installed.
 You can run:

-For downloading node and npm installation package, please visit node official website https://nodejs.org/en/

-For downloading VScode installation package, please VScode official website https://code.visualstudio.com

 node -v and npm -v

+* For downloading node and npm installation package, please visit node official website https://nodejs.org/en/

+* For downloading VScode installation package, please visit VScode official website https://code.visualstudio.com

+* For MAC os user, if err shows "No Xcode or CLT version detected!". please download Command_Line_Tools_for_Xcode, visit Apple Developer website https://developer.apple.com/download/more/ to download it.

 ### `npm install`

 It will automatically download the node packages for this game.